awsdocs/amazon-sagemaker-developer-guide/doc_source/API_runtime_InvokeEndpoint.md

  ** Body **
 Provides input data, in the format specified in the `ContentType` request header\.
 Amazon SageMaker passes all of the data in the body to the model\.
+For information about the format of the request body, see [Common Data Formats—Inference](http://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html)\.
 Length Constraints: Maximum length of 5242880\.

 ## Response Syntax<a name="API_runtime_InvokeEndpoint_ResponseSyntax"></a>